Progeny (film)

 Progeny is a 1998 American science fiction film.
 It was directed by Brian Yuzna and written by Aubrey Solomon and Stuart Gordon.
 The film stars Arnold Vosloo as Dr. Craig Burton, Jillian McWhirter as Sherry Burton, Brad Dourif as Dr. Bert Clavell and Lindsay Crouse as Dr. Susan Lamarche.

 Plot

-Sherry Craig, a professional woman, happily discovers she is pregnant.
+Sherry Burton, a professional woman, discovers she is pregnant.
 While this is happy news for her and her husband Craig who is a doctor, both begin having strange memories from the night of conception.
 Uneasiness then becomes terror when both are convinced that she is carrying something alien inside her body.
 Sherry's therapist Dr. Susan Lamarche believes that Sherry has a psychological problem, for which Craig is to blame.